rawdayasser/Android-Samples/README.md

-# AndroidTests
+# Android
-Android Test based on JavaTpoint Tutorial
+Android Examples I have created it to study Android...
-# AndroidTests
+It is based on JavaTpoint Tutorial https://www.javatpoint.com/android-tutorial